turbot/guardrails-docs/docs/reference/graphql/mutation/createSmartFolder.md

-Create a smart folder for the given parent and with the given `data`.
+Create a policy pack for the given parent and with the given `data`.